A Fully Hosted Castle Experience

 Upper Floors & Modern Living

+The third floor houses seven original bedrooms and four bathrooms, now thoughtfully converted into elegant suites with private ensuites, spa-style bathrooms, and modern climate control—while preserving historic character.
 The fourth floor, once the Ballroom, features beautiful hardwood floors and has been transformed into private living quarters, including bedrooms, a spa bathroom, kitchen, living room, and generous storage.

 Today, Clonmel Castle stands as both a living home and a lovingly restored heritage estate—ready to welcome guests for intimate private events and overnight stays.